alvivar/bite/README.md

     GET keywithoutvalue
     >

-## Why

-Sometimes I need a quick and easy server to save data in experiments.

 ## Tech

-A Rust TcpListener over a BTreeMap for data, eventually serialized into a file with Serde.
+A Rust TcpListener that stores data on a BTreeMap serialized into a file with Serde.